"You have to provoke interest!" Interview with photographer Oliviero Toscani

 CS: Do you collect art?

-CS: You own a camera?
+CS: You have a camera?

 OT: Yes, I have a camera.
 I just bought a new one, the other one was 15 years old.

-CS: How important is provoking nowadays?
+CS: How important is it to provoke today?

-"Big distortion is made by people who are dreamers."
+"The greatest disruption is made by people who are dreamers."

 CS: Looking at all these rapid shifts and changes in the world: Is there any project you would love to work on now?

 OT: I would like to find a – what you call client – who wants to implement a big humanitarian project.
 Like a new vision of society, a new socio-political project.
 I don’t know exactly what – but that is what interests me.
 Because today you can do politics much better by communication than by doing politics.
 And as you see, all political movements are based on communication today.
 With the new technology that’s possible.
 Today communication is politics!
 They are not doing politics in parliament anymore.
 And I would like to face that kind of problem and work on that.